PistonDevelopers/blog.piston.rs/_posts/2016-06-07-beware-dyon.md

 A link inside a link gets flattened, which is useful when generating text documents.

-For example, you could have a smart `html` santizing function that understood tags, and then you could generate a web page any way you liked, as long as you use separate tokens for tags.
+For example, you could have a smart `html` sanitizing function that understood tags, and then you could generate a web page any way you liked, as long as you use separate tokens for tags.
 Perhaps a nice idea for a web framework?